 - Slovenia-Croatia: on both sides of this cross-border section, which is part of the line connecting the two capitals Ljubljana and Zagreb, the line suffers from speed limitations as well as limitations on train length.
+The line is not in conformity with TEN-T standards and needs up-grading.
 On the Slovenian side the line is expected to be upgraded to TEN-T standards by 2030.
 Slovenia is also in the final stages of construction of the new highway connecting Maribor and the Croatian border towards Zagreb, which will be finished by the end of 2018.
-In addition, the Dobova Zagreb section suffers from the following limitations: train speed for freight (<100km/h) and train length limitations (400-500m.) while project for ETCS deployment is on-going in Slovenian side (section Zidani most Dobova SI-HR border, 7 million EUR, start 2017 end 2021). - Croatia Slovenia: on the Croatian side of this cross-border section, which is part of the line connecting the two capitals Ljubljana and Zagreb, the line suffers from speed limitations as well as limitations on train length.
-The line is not in conformity with TEN-T standards and needs up-grading. - Slovenia-Hungary: an improvement of the HU rail section Bajánsenye-Boba(-Hodos, SI) (installation of ETCS2 on a 102-km line) is to be concluded in the 1st half of 2018.
+In addition, the Dobova Zagreb section suffers from the following limitations: train speed for freight (<100km/h) and train length limitations (400-500m.) - Croatia Slovenia: on the Croatian side of this cross-border section, which is part of the line connecting the two capitals Ljubljana and Zagreb, the line suffers from speed limitations as well as limitations on train length.
+The line is not in conformity with TEN-T standards and needs up-grading. - Slovenia-Hungary: an improvement of the HU rail section Bajánsenye-Boba (-Hodos, SI) (installation of ETCS2 on a 102-km line) is to be concluded in the 1st half of 2018.
 The development of M70 expressway section Letenye Tornyiszentmiklós (HU-SI border) into a full 4-lane motorway to be concluded by the end of 2019 will improve traffic safety significantly on this road section.
 Furthermore, routine and extraordinary road maintenance issues should be discussed between the competent authorities of SLO and HU.
 An up-grading of this cross-border section has been recently completed with the Pragersko-Hodoš railway line project, which is fully compliant with the TEN-T standards and no particular bottleneck exists. - Croatia-Hungary: this cross-border section (Botovo- Gyékényes) is part of the main railway line connecting Zagreb and Budapest.
 As most of this important connection the cross-border section requires up-grading to TEN-T standards.
 The Croatian rail infrastructure manager HŽ Infrastruktura has signed a EUR 241 million grant agreement with EU's INEA- Innovation and Networks Executive Agency for the upgrading of the existing track and the construction of a new second track of the 43.2 km long Križevci-Koprivnica-Hungarian state border railway section.
 HŽ Infrastruktura continues the modernisation of the Mediterranean Corridor with works on Zagreb-Hungarian state border railway section.
 The new line will generally follow the existing route, except in the section between Carevdar and Lepavina.
-Works will include reconstruction and construction of four rail stations and six stops, upgrade/removal of removal / upgrade level crossings, the removal of one existing bridge over the river Drava
+Works will include reconstruction and construction of four rail stations and six stops, upgrade/removal of removal / upgrade level crossings, the removal of one existing bridge over the river Drava and the construction of a new one.
+These activities will increase the line capacity,

-19 The Slovenian Government has not abandoned the plans to build a fast track in the future.
+&lt;sup>19 The Slovenian Government has not abandoned the plans to build a fast track in the future.
 Indeed, the new Trieste-Divača high speed line is considered as a priority project by the Government, since it would constitute Slovenia's only link to the high-speed railway networks of Europe.